dustywhite7/Econ8310/Slides/7 - Decision Trees.md

 <br>

 **Overfitting** is when we allow our model to overemphasize the random variation between observations in our sample.
 This practice will lead to higher in-sample accuracy (frequently 100% accuracy), but reduce our accuracy out of sample.

+---

+### In Lab Today

+Using the student data from our logit lab, located in ```passFailTrain.csv```, work with your group to construct a Decision Tree to accurately predict which students will receive a passing grade.

+How deep is your ideal tree?

+How many samples should each leaf contain?

+How accurate can you make your model out of sample?